 The storytelling approach will help to build a bridge between refugees and the community, on the one hand, trying to integrate this group and, on the other hand, making the community to “think outside the box”, to see the humanitarian aspect of these people who have lost everything and are trying to find themselves in the new living society.
 Storytelling can be also a window into the culture from which refugees come, can help the society think differently, be more sensitive, comprehensive and empathic to the culture from where refugees come.

-The uses of storytelling techniques are seen as an educational strategy in adult learning by enhancing the key competences and improving the language skills of adult learners.
+The use of storytelling techniques is seen as an educational strategy in adult learning by enhancing the key competences and improving the language skills of adult learners.
 Taking into consideration the big chances that radio storytelling means for refugees, a sustainable education approach for trainers and facilitators in this area is missing both on the regional and on the transnational level.
 Therefore an innovative learning course for trainers based on transferable didactic concepts and methods for radio storytelling will be developed to transfer them to the refugees and to be a tool to empower this group.
 So at the end the LISTEN project wants to encourage refugees or migrants who experienced involuntary or forced migration to express themselves and to start a dialogue with the receiving societies.